hackshackers/hackshackers-hugo/content/hack-this-site/edit-group-page.md

 You can code your site using standard markdown information, as well as several shortcuts offered by Hugo: https://gohugo.io/content-management/shortcodes/

+The shortcuts allow you to include Tweets, Instagram posts, videos, etc.

+If you host your site on the HacksHackers page, be sure to add your organizer contact information in the metadata page, as well as founding information.
+This information is rendered in the group page, and helps to beef up the page with valuable information.

 If you go this route, your group's metadata file mentioned above will need to contain a groupPage parameter that matches the name of the group page file.